-Guidelines for your brand are incredibly important, and it can be as whimsical or technical as you like – but there are certain things you simply MUST get right.
+No, guidelines for your brand are incredibly important.
+They can be as whimsical or technical as you like – but there are certain things you simply MUST get right.

 You should not only go for a specific tone in your writing, but also a consistent one.
-Every scene in your video needs to have the word “tone” there, just to remind you of what you should go for.
+Every scene in your video needs to have the word ‘tone’ there, just to remind you of what you should go for.
 Whether it’s funny, sombre or supportive, it needs to have a common thread.

-Logo: How are you using it?
+Logo – how are you using it?

 Is the logo something to flash up only at the beginning and the end of a video?
-Is it better as a faded corner-based constant that reminds people who’s producing the video, but that it’s not for overt marketing purposes?
+Is it better as a faded lower third corner-based constant that reminds people who you are?
 Will it only be on the host’s shirt?

-Finally: If you do depart from a “norm”, reflect that elsewhere
+Finally – if you do depart from a ‘norm’, reflect that elsewhere

 If you decide to go in a whole new direction for your brand through a video, and you haven’t reflected this in other areas of your brand’s presence – e.g. your own website – then people are going to ask questions, or simply ask why you bothered to go in that direction.
-If you do something new, tell people to expect it, otherwise you could lose a lot of fans.
-After all, how many times have you heard someone stop watching a TV show when a character is added or removed?
-It can be the same for your brand.
+If you do something new, tell people to expect it.
+Otherwise you could lose a lot of fans.
+And don’t forget to clearly lay out the differences in brand approach from the ‘norm’ in your video brand guidelines.